cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 FROST presented in this document requires two rounds to compute a signature.
 Single-round signing with FROST is out of scope.

+FROST depends only on a prime-order group and cryptographic hash function.
+This document specifies a number of ciphersuites to instantiate FROST using different prime-order groups and hash functions.
-For select ciphersuites, the signatures produced by this draft are compatible with
-{{!RFC8032}}.
-However, unlike {{!RFC8032}}, signatures produced by FROST are not deterministic, since deriving nonces deterministically allows for a complete key-recovery attack in multi-party discrete logarithm-based signatures, such as FROST.
+Two ciphersuites can be used to produce signatures that are compatible Ed25519 and Ed448 as specified in {{!RFC8032}}, i.e., the signatures can be verified with an {{!RFC8032}} compliant verifier.
+However, unlike {{!RFC8032}}, the signatures produced FROST are not deterministic, since deriving nonces deterministically allows for a complete key-recovery attack in multi-party discrete logarithm-based signatures.

-While an optimization to FROST was shown in {{Schnorr21}} that reduces scalar multiplications from linear in the number of signing participants to constant, this draft does not specify that optimization due to the malleability that this optimization introduces, as shown in {{StrongerSec22}}.
-Specifically, this optimization removes the guarantee that the set of signer participants that started round one of the protocol is the same set of signing participants that produced the signature output by round two.

 Key generation for FROST signing is out of scope for this document.
 However, for completeness, key generation with a trusted dealer is specified in {{dep-dealer}}.